zandmahsa/2D-game/README.md

 At the start of the game, you have three hearts, but more can be found throughout the game.

+We downloaded the sprites used in this game from the https://craftpix.net/ website

 Buildings in the game can teleport you ahead, but be careful not to turn back upon entering one.

 Falling from the ground tiles will result in a game over.